-Mr. Zilber’s tie to Milwaukee goes back to 1898 when his parents emigrated from Russia and opened a grocery store in the area that is now 10th and Meinecke.
-From his parents, Mr. Zilber acquired a strong work ethic that he put to use working two jobs while putting himself through law school at Marquette University.
+Zilber’s ties to Milwaukee go back to 1898 when his parents emigrated from Russia and opened a grocery store in the area that is now 10th and Meinecke.
+From his parents, Zilber acquired a strong work ethic that he put to use working two jobs while putting himself through law school at Marquette University.
 Mr. Zilber graduated in 1941, first in his class.
-His first job was a broker with George Bockl’s real estate company.
+His first job was as a broker with George Bockl’s real estate company.
 In 1949, he founded his own company, Towne Realty, Inc.

-As a student at Marquette, Mr. Zilber met his wife, Vera.
+Zilber met his wife, Vera, when he was a student at Marquette.
 The couple was married for 61 years, until Vera’s death in 2003.
 The Zilbers made a pact that they would do all they could to help the citizens of Milwaukee.
-More recently Mr. Zilber spent most of his time in Hawaii and refused to retire; he teleconferenced with his Milwaukee office every day.
+More recently, Zilber spent most of his time in Hawaii and refused to retire; he teleconferenced with his Milwaukee office every day.

-The generous donation to UWM’s Graduate School of Public Health was just one of many within Mr. Zilber’s New Potential for Milwaukee Initiative.
+The generous donation to UWM’s Graduate School of Public Health was just one of many within Zilber’s New Potential for Milwaukee Initiative.
 Other recipients of funds from this initiative included the Marquette Law School and the United Way of Greater Milwaukee.
-In addition to the New Potential for Milwaukee Initiative, Mr. Zilber created and funded the Zilber Neighborhood Initiative which will ultimately provide funding for ten low-income Milwaukee neighborhoods to revitalize Milwaukee and connect all citizens to social and economic opportunity.
-While these initiatives represent the largest donations Zilber had made, they are not the first.
-Mr. Zilber and his wife established the Joseph and Vera Zilber Family Foundation which made numerous charitable contributions including the Zilber Family Hospice in Wauwatosa and funding for Mr. Zilber’s synagogue, Congregation Emanu-El B’ne Jeshrun.
+In addition to the New Potential for Milwaukee Initiative, Zilber created and funded the Zilber Neighborhood Initiative which will ultimately provide funding to revitalize ten low-income Milwaukee neighborhoods and connect all citizens to social and economic opportunity.
+While these initiatives represent the largest donations Zilber had made, they were not the first.
+Zilber and his wife established the Joseph and Vera Zilber Family Foundation which has made numerous charitable contributions including the Zilber Family Hospice in Wauwatosa and funding for Zilber’s synagogue, Congregation Emanu-El B’ne Jeshrun.

-Mr. Zilber’s investment in Milwaukee continued.
-He recently purchased the abandoned Pabst brewery complex, which he was turning into an historic, sustainable neighborhood.
-Mr. Zilber’s philanthropy proved a vital contribution to the City of Milwaukee.
+Zilber’s investment in Milwaukee continued.
+He purchased the abandoned Pabst brewery complex, with the aim of turning it into an historic, sustainable neighborhood.
+Zilber’s philanthropy proved a vital contribution to the city of Milwaukee.
 As Governor Jim Doyle stated, “Mr. Zilber’s generous contribution helps bring this important school one giant step closer to reality.
-The Graduate School of Public Health at UWM is vitally important to the state’s future, and this contribution will help fuel Wisconsin’s economy.
+The Graduate School of Public Health at UWM is vitally important to the state’s future, and this contribution will help fuel Wisconsin’s economy.”